0x192/Bash-Android-Debloater/README.md

 ## How to contribute

 Hey-hey-hey!
 Don't go away so fast!
 This is a community project.
-That's mean I need you!
+That means I need you!
 I'm sure you want to make this project better anyway.

 ==> [How to contribute](https://gitlab.com/W1nst0n/universal-android-debloater/-/wikis/home#how-to-contribute)